Useful learning resources (machine learning, data science, and software engineering)¶

-These are some great learning resources for topics in data science, software engineering, and machine learning that I’ve found helpful.
+Here are some great learning resources that I’ve found helpful.

 Computational and Inferential Thinking: The Foundations of Data Science, Ani Adhikari and John DeNero, Data 8: Foundations of Data Science course, UC Berkeley.

 Trustworthy Online Controlled Experiments : A Practical Guide to A/B Testing, Ron Kohavi, Diane Tang, and Ya Xu.

 Causal Diagrams: Draw Your Assumptions Before Your Conclusions, Miguel Hernan, Harvard University.